EstevesX10/AI-Decision-Trees-ID3/README.md

 ## Project Overview

 Nowadays, **Decision Trees** represent one of the most popular **Supervised Machine Learning Algorithms**.
 They are commonly used in **classification problems**, but yet versatile enough to address **regression tasks** as well.
 The core concept behind a decision tree resides in **consecutive partitions of data** using feature-based decision-making processes that can be visually represented with a tree structure.
-This structure consists of nodes and leaves where each internal node denotes a test on an attribute, each branch represents an outcome of the test, and each leaf node holds a target class label.
+This structure consists of nodes and leaves where each internal node denotes a test on an attribute, each branch represents an outcome of the test, and each leaf node holds a **target class label**.

 These can vary from: